Helpful Tips for Going Back to Work After a Baby

 Prepare the Night Before

-Make sure you have your clothes picked out, your bag packed, all of your pump parts and bottles in the pump bag, the baby’s bag packed, bottles prepared, and anything else you need to do to make the mornings easier.
+Make sure you have your clothes picked out, your bag packed, all of your pump parts and bottles in the breast pump bag, the baby’s bag packed, bottles prepared, and anything else you need to do to make the mornings easier.

 You guys, there were nights where I would be up until 10:30 washing bottles, and pump parts, and all the crap that comes with it.